goingforbrooke/arbiter/README.md

 - [ ] work out logic behind REST calls
     - test client tests
         - expected behavior
+            - other stuff
+                - `now()` is `start_time`
-            - ? consider different outcomes for `start_time`
+                    - **? consider different outcomes for `start_time`**
                         - starts immediately vs starts a week from now
                             - now: account for spinup time?
                             - ? assume that everything reserved at least 30 mins ahead of time is already spun up?
+                - edge case: request is larger than total capacity
+                    - from prompt
+                        - Here a ‘resource’ is represented simply as an integer smaller than the total capacity.
             - ... **within** timeframe fences
                 - capacity **is** available -> allocate (add to db); return success
                     - start time